typesafehub/sbt-multi-jvm/README.md

 !!
-THIS PLUGIN HAS MOVED TO A DIFFERENT REPOSITORY !!
+THIS PLUGIN HAS MOVED TO sbt/sbt-multi-jvm !!
 =====================================================
 In an effort to centralise all plugins under the [sbt organisation on github](https://github.com/sbt), this plugin has moved to: https://github.com/sbt/sbt-multi-jvm